percona/postgres/contrib/pg_tde/documentation/docs/faq.md

 ## Is TDE enough to ensure data security?

-No. TDE is an additional layer to ensure data security.
-It protects data at rest.
-Consider introducing also these measures:
+**No.** Transparent Data Encryption (TDE) adds an extra layer of security for data at rest.
+You should also consider implementing the following additional security features:

 * Access control and authentication
 * Strong network security like TLS